BitesPotatoBacks/docxsplit/README.md

 # docxsplit
-A Shell Script made for MacOS, designed to neatly split a DOCX file down into it's base XML and file structure, while still preserving the orignial DOCX.
+A Unix Shell Script designed to neatly split a DOCX file down into it's base XML and file structure, while still preserving the orignial DOCX.

 ### Hold on...Come again?
 It does what?
 It let's you turn this